Iowa's College of Engineering offers an undergraduate Bachelor of Science in Engineering (BSE) degree in eight majors.

 Engineering students have the opportunity to make a difference in the world in many ways.
-Students who accept this challenge tend to be bright, dedicated, and attracted to a field that offers future employment opportunities with high salaries, prestige, and respect.
-An engineering degree provides a competitive advantage in the working world.
+In the working world, an engineering degree provides a competitive advantage.

-Iowa's College of Engineering offers an undergraduate Bachelor of Science in Engineering (BSE) degree in six majors:
+Iowa's College of Engineering offers an undergraduate Bachelor of Science in Engineering (BSE) degree in eight majors:

 Undeclared Major in Engineering

-First-year students who aren't sure which engineering major they want to choose can apply to the College of Engineering as "undeclared" engineering majors and spend up to three semesters exploring the options.
+First-year students who aren't sure which engineering major to choose can apply to the College of Engineering as "undeclared" majors and spend up to three semesters exploring the options.